I Take Suboxone for Opiate Addiction. Is Suboxone Itself Addictive?

 I. Addiction:

 Addiction is a primary, chronic, neurobiologic disease, with genetic, psychosocial, and environmental factors influencing its development and manifestations.
-It is characterized by behaviors that include one or more of the following: impaired control over , compulsive use, continued use despite harm, and craving.
+It is characterized by behaviors that include one or more of the following: impaired control over drug use, compulsive use, continued use despite harm, and craving.

 II.
 Physical Dependence: